cloudfour/SimpleSlideView/README.md

 popView(targetView)
 ```

 Will push or pop to `targetView`.
-This will get passed to `$`, so it can be whatever kind of selector jQuery or Zepto would accept.
+This will get passed to `$`, so it can be whatever kind of selector jQuery would accept.

 These are shortcut methods for...